akeneo/pim-helpcenter/content/updates/2020-09/4-New-user-interface-for-Quick-Exports.md

 For a better user experience, we created a new user interface to make it easier for you to generate a quick export from the product grid.
 This improvement follows the addition of a new option for all product exports, a new button called  "With labels" (see announcement [here](2020-09.html#display-labels-in-your-product-exports)).
 ![New Export Profile option](../img/Quick-export-new-UI_Export-with-labels.png)

-To save you time, the custom choices you make for your XLSX or CSV quick export are saved.
+To help you save time, the custom choices you make for your XLSX or CSV quick export are saved.
 So next time you click on `Quick Export`, the last export configuration will be displayed.

 We hope you will enjoy it :wink: